yleeyilin/tp/docs/DeveloperGuide.md

 1. The user launches the application.
 2. The user inputs `/sort ; field : phone` into the CLI.
 3. The address book is updated to sort all the contact cards by ascending phone number.

+**Aspect: How use sort command for ascending or descending order:**

+* **Alternative 1 (current choice)**: Sorts only by ascending order, alphabetically and numerically
+  * Pros: Straight forward to key in command.
+Users can just key in the field they want to sort by without having to indicate whether to sort either is ascending or descending order.
+  * Cons: Less flexible in sorting as later alphabets and larger values will take longer to find.

+* **Alternative 2**: Sorts by both ascending and descending order depending on user indication
+  * Pros: More flexible in sorting for users to sort in either way to find what they need.
+  * Cons: Longer command, another field required to specify either ascending or descending sort.

 ### Note feature